JKTKops/Write-You-a-Haskell-2/Chapter 8/Chapter 8 - Design of ProtoHaskell.md

   deriving (Eq, Ord, Show)
 ```

 For data declarations we have two categories of constructor declarations that can appear in the body, regular constructors and record declarations.
-We will add support for `GADTSyntax` after the first pass.
+We will add support for `GADTSyntax` after the first revision.

 ```Haskell
 -- Regular Syntax